spacedsweden/pccstats/index.md

 |9-10 |00:32:29|3|
 |10-11|00:33:03|3|

 The reason this data isn't linear is that Scoreholio only calculates averages.
 Many factors influence the results.
 For example, players tend to play their best and longest games toward the end of the night.
+For example in C last week the game duration went from an average 11:42 between 6 and 7 pm, to an 16:12 average between 10 and 11 pm.
+Thats half the increase in wait times right there.

 When a board is removed from one division, not only is there one less board, but the longer game durations amplify wait times.

 For these reasons, we will **not** implement staggered starts solely to address wait times, its not fair the the players that start early.